RohitMenon120192/portfolio/README.md

 - About the company:

-- About the company: A cutting-edge technology startup specializing in advanced 3D printing, rapid prototyping, and manufacturing solutions, XTPL leads the charge in revolutionizing India's industrial machinery    sector for both commercial and non-commercial applications.
+- Xdroid Prototyping Technologies LLP is a cutting-edge technology startup specializing in advanced 3D printing, rapid prototyping, and manufacturing solutions.
+The company leads innovation in India’s industrial machinery sector, driving breakthroughs across various industries.

 - Projects:

-- Developed custom FDM, SLA, SLS 3D printers.
+- Developed custom FDM, SLA, and SLS 3D printers.
-- Engineered Dual Nozzle 3D Printers for Educational Settings.
+- Engineered dual-nozzle 3D printers for educational settings.
-- Designed a Specialized 3D Printer for Crafting Edible Chocolate Creations.
+- Designed a specialized 3D printer for edible chocolate creations.
-- Developed Advanced 3D Printed Prosthetics for Knee Replacement Surgeries.
+- Created advanced 3D-printed prosthetics for knee replacement surgeries.
-- Engineered a Concept SpeedGate for the UAE Ministry.
+- Developed a Concept SpeedGate for the UAE Ministry.
-- Collaborated with the Indian Space Research Organization (ISRO) - Human Space Flight Centre (HSFC) Department on a Spectrum of Endeavors, alongside Various Other Innovative Projects.
+- Collaborated with Indian Space Research Organization (ISRO’s) Human Space Flight Centre on groundbreaking projects.

 - Key Achievements:

-- Spearheaded the development of innovative products and systems focusing on cutting-edge 3D printing and additive manufacturing technologies, including rapid prototyping and reverse engineering.
+- Product Innovation: Spearheaded the development of advanced 3D printing systems using FDM, SLA, and SLS technologies, accelerating product development and reducing time-to-market for clients.
-- Designed and developed custom FDM, SLA, SLS 3D printers tailored to client specifications and integrated a PLC system into an industrial 3D printer.
+- Custom Printer Solutions: Designed and engineered custom 3D printers, including a mid-sized FDM printer for manufacturing clients, integrating Siemens S7-1200 PLC and Mitsubishi GOT2000 HMI to optimize automation, performance, and efficiency.
-- Engineered a Concept SpeedGate for the UAE Ministry and Deveoped a Real-Time Thermal and Humidity Control System for the Indian Space Research Organization's Human Space Flight Centre.
+- Strategic Partnerships: Led the design of the Concept SpeedGate for the UAE Ministry and developed a real-time thermal and humidity control system for ISRO’s Human Space Flight Centre, ensuring precision in environmental monitoring.
-- Led the development of innovative dual nozzle 3D printers, including one specialized for edible chocolate production, delivering tangible value to clients.
-- Engineered a specialized 3D printer for knee replacement surgery, enabling hospitals to create custom knee holder prints for individual patients.
+- Medical & Culinary Innovation: Created specialized 3D printers for knee replacement surgeries, enabling the production of custom knee holders, and developed a printer for creating edible chocolate, expanding the versatility of 3D printing applications.
-- Ensured comprehensive documentation to uphold project integrity and foster transparency and collaboration within the engineering team.
+- Collaboration & Documentation: Coordinated closely with ISRO and other partners to ensure thorough documentation and fostered collaboration across multidisciplinary teams.

 - Job Position: Mechanical Engineer
 - Company: Flux Auto (Autonomous Vehicles)